DrOverbuild/TerminalIRCX/README.md

 * The /ban command
 * Word wrapping
 * Logs (All messages recorded to a txt file)
+* The rest of the events to be handled

 These are the features that have come to mind.
 There probably will be more features in the future.